carl2087/final-whistle/README.md

 ### Custom 404 page

-I decided to add a customer 404 page that adds a bit of humour if the user navigates to an unknown URL, it stays within the football theme and I found the gif on
+I decided to add a custom 404 page that adds a bit of humour if the user navigates to an unknown URL, it stays within the football theme and I found the gif on
 [Giphy](https://giphy.com/happydogstickers).

 404 page